FrancoMelandri/challenge/README.md

         - select the name of the app
         - select the type of the service
         - select the name of the service

+    4. Updaload the application using the cli commnand

+        `sfctl application upload --path ui-service --show-progress`

+    5. Provisioning the service using the cli command

+        `sfctl application provision --application-type-build-path ui-service`